NannyML/nannyml/docs/cli/configuration_file.rst

 When target values are delivered separately you can specify these as an input as well.
-You must also provide a column used to join your target values with your analysis data.
+You must also provide a column used to join your target values with your monitored data.

 .. code-block:: yaml